Check Availability

 What's typically included (and what's not)

-Standard inclusions on a private charter: the boat, the captain, a deckhand on offshore trips, all rods/reels/tackle, live and frozen bait, ice for your catch, and basic fish cleaning at the dock.
-Most operators will bag and label fillets for you to take home.
+A standard private charter covers the boat, the captain, a deckhand on offshore trips, all rods, reels, and tackle, live and frozen bait, ice for your catch, and basic dock-side fish cleaning.
+Most operators bag and label fillets for the ride home.

-What's almost never included: your Texas saltwater fishing license (buy online or at Woody's before the trip — anglers 17+ need one), food and drinks for the boat, gratuity for the captain and deckhand (15–20% of the trip is standard), and any taxidermy work on a trophy fish.
+What's almost never bundled: a Texas saltwater license (buy online or at Woody's — anglers 17 and up need one), food and drinks for the boat, gratuity for the captain and deckhand (15–20% of the trip is standard), and taxidermy on a trophy fish.

 Best season for what

-Bay fishing is good year-round in Port A — redfish and speckled trout bite in every season, with patterns that shift with water temperature.
+Bay fishing holds up year-round in Port A — redfish and speckled trout bite every season, with patterns shifting as water temperature moves.

-Federal red snapper season is the headline event for nearshore — typically opens in early summer and runs for a few weeks.
-Captains book out months ahead for the open weeks.
+Federal red snapper season drives nearshore demand — it usually opens in early summer and runs a few weeks, and captains book out months ahead for the open weeks.

-Kingfish run through summer and into early fall.
+Kingfish run from summer into early fall.
 Mahi and tuna are most consistent June through September.
-Tarpon show up in late summer and early fall along the beach and the jetty for the specialists.
+Tarpon arrive along the beach and the jetty in late summer and early fall — that's a specialist target.

 How to plan it from Cinnamon Shore

-The Port Aransas marina is about 12 minutes by car from Cinnamon Shore.
-Plan to be at the dock 30 minutes before your scheduled departure — captains leave on time, and the parking lot is easier with margin.
-Bring polarized sunglasses, a brimmed hat, reef-safe sunscreen, a long-sleeve fishing shirt (sun is the real opponent), motion-sickness medication taken the night before and morning of, a small soft cooler for drinks, and a phone in a waterproof case.
+The marina sits about 12 minutes from Cinnamon Shore by car.
+Aim to be at the dock 30 minutes before departure — captains leave on schedule, and the parking lot is calmer with a buffer.
+Pack polarized sunglasses, a brimmed hat, reef-safe sunscreen, a long-sleeve fishing shirt (sun is the real opponent), motion-sickness medication taken the night before and morning of, a small soft cooler for drinks, and a phone in a waterproof case.

-If anyone in your group is prone to seasickness, book a bay trip or take Bonine the night before plus the morning of.
-Once you're on a rolling deck, oral medication is too late.
+Anyone in the group who's prone to seasickness should default to a bay trip — or, on a Gulf run, take Bonine the night before and again the morning of.
+Once you're on a rolling deck, swallowing a pill is too late.

-Reservations: book bay and nearshore trips 2–4 weeks ahead in summer; book offshore and red-snapper-season trips 2–3 months ahead.
-Holiday weeks (4th of July, Labor Day, Spring Break) book first.
+Reserve bay and nearshore trips 2–4 weeks ahead in summer; reserve offshore and red-snapper-season trips 2–3 months ahead.
+Holiday weeks — 4th of July, Labor Day, Spring Break — fill first.

 Frequently asked questions